 - 1. Warning: A formal statement that the student's behavior was unacceptable and a warning that further infractions of any University policy, procedure, or directive will likely result in more severe disciplinary action. - 2.
 Probation: A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions in the event that the student is found in violation of any University policy, procedure, or directive within a specified period of time.
 Terms of the probation shall be specified and may include denial of specified social privileges, exclusion from co-curricular activities, and/or other measures deemed appropriate. - 3.
 Suspension: Termination of student status for a definite period of time not to exceed two years, or until specific criteria are met.
 Students who return from suspension are automatically placed on probation through the remainder of their tenure at Colgate. - 4.
 Expulsion: Permanent termination of student status. - 5.
+Administrative Withdrawal from a Course: Immediate withdrawal from a course with the loss of course credit, with a designation of "W" on the student's transcript, regardless of whether the deadline for course withdrawal has passed.
+In cases where a sanction of an administrative withdrawal from a course is imposed, the student will also be placed on disciplinary probation through tenure.

-Withholding Diploma: The University may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has disciplinary charges pending, or as a sanction if the student is found responsible for an alleged violation. - 6.
-Revocation of Degree: The University reserves the right to revoke a degree awarded from the University for fraud, misrepresentation, or other violation of University policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - 7.
+- 6. Withholding Diploma: The University may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has disciplinary charges pending, or as a sanction if the student is found responsible for an alleged violation. - 7.
+Revocation of Degree: The University reserves the right to revoke a degree awarded from the University for fraud, misrepresentation, or other violation of University policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - 8.
 Other Actions: In addition to or in place of the above sanctions, the University student conduct board or administrative hearing officer may assign any other sanctions as deemed appropriate, including, but not limited to, the following: - a.
 Mandated counseling: Mandated counseling so the student has the opportunity to gain more insight into their behavior. - b.
 "No contact" directive: a prohibition against having any avoidable contact with one or more identified persons, in person or through telephonic, electronic, written, or other means.
 A "no contact" directive may include additional restrictions and terms. - c.
 Apology: Requiring the student to write a letter of apology to those involved. - d.
 Campus or Community Service: Requiring unpaid service to the University or local community stated in terms of type and hours of service. - e.
 Restitution: Reimbursement for damage to or misappropriation of property, or for personal injury, and other related costs. - i.
 Housing related sanctions - 1.
 Loss, revocation, or restriction of privilege (e.g., exclusion from specified locations or alteration of status in the housing lottery or other selection system) to live in University housing. - 2.
 Loss, revocation, or restriction of off-campus living privileges. - ii.
 Monetary fines